 Then I learned, that the manual button is the one button you’re going to use the most, and when you start with that, everything else starts to make sense.
 I’ll be honest, I’ve only ever used the manual button and the saute, and I’m still overwhelmingly in love with my Instant Pot.
 The manual button allows you to set it to low or high pressure, and then set a time.
 That’s it, so no guesswork needed!
 Just look up the cook time for what you’re making and go ahead and manually enter it.

 Imagine for a moment, that in an error in judgment, you open the Instant Pot and get a face full of painful steam.
 Not exactly the steam facial that you’d typically enjoy.
+Luckily, the inventors of this pressure cooker designed a nifty lid that will protect you from such pain.

 When opening the Instant Pot, think of the lid as a shield, and once you’ve unlocked the lid, simply open it slowly and tilting so that the steam exits away from you.
 Even after venting, there will still be steam, so this is a great trick to keeping your face out of steam’s way.